Sandhills Community College: SandHoke Early College High School

 SandHoke Early College High School is a partnership between the Hoke County School System and Sandhills Community College.
 At the conclusion of the five-year plan of study, graduates receive a high-school diploma from Hoke County schools and an associate of arts degree from Sandhills Community College.
 "The mission of SandHoke Early College High School is to provide a smaller, more personalized learning community that will prepare all students for a challenging program of study by developing academic rigor, providing relevant coursework, and building student/community relationships."
 In addition to completing courses required by Hoke County Schools for the high school diploma, students will also complete the required plan of study for the Associate in Arts degree.

-Admission to SandHoke Early College High School begins when Hoke County middle0school students are in the eighth grade.
+Admission to SandHoke Early College High School begins when Hoke County middle school students are in the eighth grade.
 Students and their parents complete an application form with Hoke County Schools.

 Athletics

-The college revived its aathletic program in 2009.
+The college revived its athletic program in 2009.
 It comprises men's and women's golf teams, a women's volleyball team, and a men's basketball team.
 Competition is through Region X of the NJCAA.
 The teams are called the "Flyers".